-Our Company: founded by Patricia Frey in the 1970s, Charmworks now includes three generations of our family.
-We pride ourselves on making creative and high quality products, all of which are designed by Patricia & Rachel Frey.
-Everything is made with love & pride right here in our shop in southern Arizona.
+Our Company: founded in the 1970s by Patricia Frey, Charmworks now includes three generations of our family.
+We are dedicated to making high quality original charms and pendants.
+From design to the finished product, every piece is made with love and pride right here in our shop in southern Arizona.

 Our Founder: Patricia Moore was born in 1934 in Manila in the Philippines to two Methodist missionaries.
 She spent her younger years learning and playing under relatively normal circumstances.
 Her childhood fun was abruptly cut short by the start of the Second World War.
 On December 8th, 1941 the Imperial Japanese Forces invaded and eventually captured the islands.
 All allied civilians were soon rounded up and placed in internment camps throughout the islands.
 Pat, her two brothers and her parents survived this harrowing experience in Los Baños from 1942 until February 23rd, 1945 when they were rescued during a raid carried out by Philippine Guerrillas and the U.S. Army's 11th Airborne Division.
 The image below shows airborne troops preparing for the raid.